mfirataksoy/mfirataksoy/README.md

 ### Hi there 👋 My name is Mehmet Firat Aksoy.
-I'm a junior-year Computer Science student in TCU.
+I'm a junior-year Computer Science student in Texas Christian University, Fort Worth.

 - 👯 Current goal: Getting an internship for Summer 2022.
 - 🔭 I’m currently working on some side projects including AI and blockchain technologies!